uiceds/cee-492-project-2025-lavender/cee492_report.typ

 === Random_state
 sets the random seed to ensure that the model results are reproducible.

+=== Class_weight
+addresses the class imbalance in our dataset by assigning a higher weight to the minority class (flooded pixels).
+This helps the model pay more attention to flooded areas during training, improving its ability to detect them.

 === Optimization metric
   The metric used during training for the RandomForestClassifier is Gini Impurity.
 The post-training evaluation metrics are model accuracy, precision, recall, and F1 score.